-Course pre-registration for Winter Semester 2020 (WS 2020) will take place on June 15 – September 1, 2020 (see the individual deadlines below).
+Course pre-registration for Fall Semester 2022 will take place June 13 – August 30, 2022 (see the individual deadlines below).
 During this time, students have to register for all the classes they want to study.

 You need to register for all courses at the Prague University of Economics and Business through the university information system InSIS.
 No other option!!!

 It consists of 3 stages:

 The pre-registration serves to collect the interests of students in courses.
 If you do not show an interest in the course, you have basically no chance to register it after the pre-registration is closed (only if there are remaining free places in the “Enrolment stage” – see below).